 One of the reasons I like to travel is to SEE attractions.
 Not to BE one.
 Most of the time, people are more curious than mean, but still…

-8) Travel-designed clothing hardly exist in plus sizes.
+8) Travel-designed clothing hardly exists in plus sizes.

 7) Finding gear that fits your size